Hello Firebase Community,

 Questions for the Community:

-2. Are there any additional apiKey configuration steps in GCP that I might have missed, especially for an existing or newly set up Firebase project?
+apiKeyconfiguration steps in GCP that I might have missed, especially for an existing or newly set up Firebase project? - Is there a way to force a “resync” of

-4. Any suggestions on how to better debug the exact cause of the “Bad Request” error coming from these Google APIs, beyond the browser console information?
+apiKeysettings between the Firebase Console and Google Cloud Console? - Any suggestions on how to better debug the exact cause of the “Bad Request” error coming from these Google APIs, beyond the browser console information?

 Any help or guidance would be immensely appreciated, as I’m currently blocked by this issue.